frederic-perez/AmE-dictionary/data/dictionary.md

 __apiece__ _adv_ /əˈpiːs/
 __aping__
 __aplenty__ _adj, adv_ :three::hammer:
-__aplomb__ _n_ :dart::seven: Self-confidence or assurance, especially when in a demanding situation.
+__aplomb__ _n_ :dart::eight: /uh-PLAHM/ Self-confidence or assurance, especially when in a demanding situation.
 Self-confident assurance; poise. _Syn_ assuredness, sang-froid, cool _Diana passed the test with aplomb._ _The defense attorney smiled with an air of aplomb, knowing that his client’s acquittal was all but assured._ :es: aplomo
 __apnea__ _n_ :four::mega: Temporary cessation of breathing. _Sleep apnea._
 __apocalypse__ _n_ /uh-POK-uh-lips/ __1__ The destruction of the world. __2__ Any widespread destruction or disaster. __3__ A massive, decisive conflict. __4__ A prophecy.
 __apocryphal__ _adj_ :three::pencil2: /uh-PAH-kri-fuhl/ [:scroll: From Latin apocryphus (secret), from Greek apokruphos (secret, hidden), from apokruptein (to hide away), from apo- (away) + kruptein (to hide).] __1__ Of dubious authorship or authenticity.
 Of doubtful authenticity: spurious. __2__ False; erroneous; fictitious.